Weaning Puppies: When to Wean a Puppy

 When to start weaning puppies from a mother dog is a conversational question in the pet world.
 First of all, let’s figure out what weaning is.
 Weaning means you are slowly lowering a puppy’s dependency on his mother’s natural milk and care and introducing him to solid food.

-This process can be complicated because you don’t want to wean pups too early, and you want to make the process of accustoming little bundles of fur to puppy food as smooth and stress-free as possible.
-Here’s a simple guide on when and how to wean your pups in order to make this process easier for you and your furry friends.
+This process can be complicated because you don’t want to wean pups too early, and you want to accustom little bundles of fur to puppy food as smoothly and stress-free as possible.
+Here’s a simple guide on when and how to wean your pups to make this process easier for you and your furry friends.

 Best Age to Wean a Litter of Puppies

-The reality is that the mother dog’s milk bar will not always be open for business.
-So the hardest part of weaning a litter of puppies is to know when.
-Veterinarians and dog breeders recommend to begin weaning pups between three and four weeks of age, and this process will likely take up until seven-eight weeks or so.
+The mother dog’s milk bar will not always be open for business.
+So the most challenging part of weaning a litter of puppies is to know when.
+Veterinarians and dog breeders recommend beginning weaning pups between three and four weeks of age, and this process will likely take up until seven-eight weeks or so.
 Note that puppies are not weaned all at once.
-The weaning process should be gradual so that they could still learn important behaviors from littermates and the mother dog.
+The weaning process should be gradual, so they can still learn essential behaviors from littermates and the mother dog.
 It also helps her to slowly dry up the milk supply.

 says Kelly Roper, a dog breeder.[1]

-Keep in mind that until the third week, your pups should not drink or eat anything other than the mom’s milk, including water.
+Remember that until the third week, your pups should not drink or eat anything besides the mom’s milk, including water.

 “Weaning is often a somewhat stressful time for both the mother and the puppy.
 The gradual and supervised process can significantly reduce the stress associated with weaning”,